Fort Worth Child Protective Services (CPS) Cases

 Call Injury to a Child Attorney, Cody Cofer, before talking to CPS

 CPS can be three of the most frightening letters a parent ever hears.
-Child Protective Services (CPS) Program is designed to protect children and to act in the children’s best interest.
+The Child Protective Services (CPS) Program is designed to protect children and to act in the children’s best interest.
 However, many people find themselves the focus of a Child Protective Services (CPS) investigation that has been initiated by false accusations of abuse or neglect.
 And yet, other family members may have grandchildren, nephews, nieces, or other loved ones that have been removed by Child Protective Services (CPS) and because of bad parenting the children are being swept away from the entire family.
-Parents or intervening family members should not brave the battle with Child Protective Services (CPS) without the help of a skilled family law attorney.
+Parents or intervening family members should not brave the battle with Child Protective Services (CPS) without the help of a skilled lawyer.
 Cody Cofer takes a strategic approach in CPS negotiations and courtroom representation of CPS cases.
 Every second you wait to contact Cody is possibly a second closer you are to having your children removed.
 Make no mistake, CPS has case workers and CPS Attorneys that are trained to build a case to support their recommendation.
-You need a skilled family law attorney in your corner.

 What is CPS supposed to do?

 Through the Child Protective Services (CPS) Program, the Texas Department of Family and Protective Services (DFPS) focuses on children and their families and seeks active involvement of the children’s parents and other family members to solve problems that lead to abuse or neglect.
 The Child Protective Services (CPS) Program is intended to seek a solution that prevents harm to the child and to keep the child with the family when possible.
 However, CPS case workers often feel this objective cannot be obtained, so they recommend removal of the child from the family and placement with substitute families or caretakers, many times foster families.